The influence of oscillations on energy estimates for damped wave models with time-dependent propagation speed and dissipation: Concluding remarks and open problems

 \section{Concluding remarks and open problems}

-\begin{remark} The recent papers \cite{BuiReisup.} and \cite{BuiReisub.} are devoted to study the following Cauchy problem for semi-linear wave models with effective dissipation:
+\begin{remark} The recent papers \cite{BuiReisup.} and \cite{BuiReisub.} are devoted to studying the following Cauchy problem for semi-linear wave models with effective dissipation:

-Here the considerations are divided into two cases depending on the behavior of the propagation speed: \textit{the super-exponential case} and \textit{the sub-exponential case}, respectively, for the global (in time) existence of small data solutions to \eqref{Semi-linear.Cauchy.Bui}. \end{remark} \begin{remark} An interesting application of the results of this paper is to study the following Cauchy problem for semi-linear wave models with effective shape function $\rho=\rho(t)$ related to $\la=\lambda(t)$ and coefficients including very fast oscillations:
+Here the considerations are divided into two cases depending on the behavior of the propagation speed: \textit{the super-exponential case} and \textit{the sub-exponential case}, respectively, for the global (in time) existence of small data solutions to \eqref{Semi-linear.Cauchy.Bui}. \end{remark} \begin{remark} An interesting application of the results of this paper is to study the following Cauchy problem for semi-linear damped wave models with time-dependent speed of propagation and ``effective-like'' damping term $\rho(t)\om(t)u_t$ in combination with very-fast oscillations and stabilization condition:

 This will be discussed in a forthcoming paper to understand the influence of the oscillations on the global (in time) existence of small data solutions.
-The key tools are Gagliardo-Nirenberg inequalities, the fractional chain rule, the fractional Leibniz rule and the fractional powers rules which have been extensively discussed in Harmonic Analysis (cf. the book \cite{Ebert.Reissig.Book}). \end{remark}
+The key tools are the Gagliardo-Nirenberg inequalities, the fractional chain rule, the fractional Leibniz rule and the fractional powers rules which have been extensively discussed in Harmonic Analysis (cf. the book \cite{Ebert.Reissig.Book}). \end{remark}